Combining LLMs and Knowledge Graphs to Reduce Hallucinations in Question Answering: Cypher Generation with Optimized Prompting

 \subsection{Multi-shot Prompts}

-Varying the number of examples provided in the prompt can have a significant impact on the performance of language models.
-To understand this effect, we compared three prompting strategies: zero-shot (no examples), one-shot (one example), and few-shot (multiple examples) to assess their influence on the accuracy of Cypher query generation by LLMs.
-While our initial experiments in the LLM comparison section focused on zero-shot prompting, this section broadens the analysis to include one-shot and few-shot setups.
-We again show the main parts of these prompts below - the exact prompts that were used in this experiment contain more hints for the LLM and can be found in \ref{one-shot} and \ref{few_shot}.
+Providing different numbers of examples in prompts can significantly affect model performance.
+To evaluate this effect, we compared zero-shot (no examples), one-shot (one example), and few-shot (multiple examples) prompting to assess their impact on Cypher query generation.
+Below are examples of these prompts; full versions with more hints for the LLM are available in Appendix \autoref{one-shot} and Appendix \autoref{few_shot}.

 (Shortened) One-Shot Prompt:

 (Shortened) Few-Shot Prompt: